eX-Mech/pymech/docs/index.rst

 Installation
 ------------

-Pymech requires Python version 3.7 and above.
+Pymech requires Python version |py_min_version| and above.
 For most purposes, we recommend creating a `virtual environment`_ and then running::

    pip install pymech